canonical/ubuntu-core-docs/docs/reference/assertions/snap-declaration.md

 The index is the tuple `< series`, `snap-id >`, and `snap-id` is a key with the same format as the account ids.

-This assertion gives control on several aspects of the snap behaviour to the authority:
+This assertion gives control on several aspects of the snap behavior to the authority:

 -   `refresh-control` gives a list of snaps that are gated when the one specified by `snap-id` is installed, so they are not automatically refreshed until they are "validated".
 Validation is performed by using {ref}`validation asserts <reference-assertions-validation>`, which specify the revision of the gated snap that should be installed if the gating snap has been installed.